bhalevy/scylla/docs/dev/IDL.md

 As noted above, the syntax of IDL definitions file resembles C++ by providing similar-looking code constructs for class and enum serializers.

-The IDL file contains a sequence of entity declarations, most of which correspond directly to those from the actual C++ code:
+The IDL file contains a sequence of includes, imports, and entity declarations, most of which correspond directly to those from the actual
+C++ code:

+- Includes (`include`)
+- Imports (`import`)
 - Namespaces (`namespace`)
 - Classes / structures (`class` / `struct`)
 - Enums (`enum class`)